Skip Navigation

 Things to do now

-Reading is at the core of doing a degree programme, however, this does not mean exclusively academic reading.
+• Reading is at the core of doing a degree programme, however, this does not mean exclusively academic reading.
 Creative writing, biographies etc. can also provide useful insights to supplement your academic reading.

-Film and documentaries can also be a rich source of information, however, be critical in your viewing, just because it appears on a channel purporting to focus on the ‘facts’ regarding crime doesn’t mean it does!
+• Film and documentaries can also be a rich source of information, however, be critical in your viewing, just because it appears on a channel purporting to focus on the ‘facts’ regarding crime doesn’t mean it does.
 Much of it should be seen for what it is, entertainment.

-Volunteering is a valuable way, not only to achieve personal development, but also to build the transferable and specific skills sought by employers.
+Volunteering is a valuable way to not only achieve personal development but also to build transferable and specific skills sought by employers.
+Find more advice on volunteering.